United States Bank Loans

 1960 - 2016 | Yearly | USD mn | World Bank

 US: Domestic Credit: Net data was reported at 20,244.184 USD bn in 2016.
 This records an increase from the previous number of 19,263.215 USD bn for 2015.
-US: Domestic Credit: Net data is updated yearly, averaging 4,432.979 USD bn from Dec 1960 to 2016, with 57 observations.
+US: Domestic Credit: Net data is updated yearly, averaging 4,432.979 USD bn from Dec 1960 (Median) to 2016, with 57 observations.
 The data reached an all-time high of 20,244.184 USD bn in 2016 and a record low of 328.965 USD bn in 1960.
 US: Domestic Credit: Net data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s United States – Table US.World Bank.WDI: Bank Loans.
 Net domestic credit is the sum of net claims on the central government and claims on other sectors of the domestic economy (IFS line 32).
 Data are in current local currency.; ; International Monetary Fund, International Financial Statistics and data files.; ;

 Last Frequency Range